Who We Are

 Tracy has experience working with adolescents through young adults in an in-patient eating disorder facility where she performed individual, group and family therapy and specializes in both adolescents and eating disorders.
 Beyond that, Tracy is a trained facilitator for sexual assault awareness and prevention and has spent the last two years traveling and speaking to college women about these issues.

-Tracy comes to the Soul Care House with six years of experience as a Licensed Counselor in Arizona.
-Her intern status is due to the differences in state licensing requirements.
+Tracy comes to the Soul Care House with six years of experience as a Registered Associate Professional Clinical Counselor in Arizona.
+Her Associate status is due to the differences in state licensing requirements.

 Tracy specializes in:

 - Eating Disorder Prevention, Treatment, Education and Family Therapy

 - Pre-teen, adolescent and young adult transitions (puberty, bullying, mean girl behavior,

 - social media, identity, independence, self-esteem and overall development)